ZipCodeCore/PairCodingOne/README.md

     * some basic methods that all accounts should share like credit, debit, getters and setter (where appropriate)

     * A checking account that has the following
-        * An overdraft protection boolean that makes it so the user cannot withdraw more money than they have in their account
+        * An overdraft protection boolean that makes it so the user cannot withdraw more money than they have in their account, if true overdraft not allowed, if false overdraft allowed
     * A savings account that:
         * Gains interest
         * Has overdraft protection